Procedures and Guidelines

 • Unwelcome and inappropriate verbal, written, graphic or physical conduct, or coercive behavior, where the behavior is known or reasonably ought to be known to be unwelcome

-• Unauthorized release of confidential information including identifiable personal data of a research participant; a patient’s health information or other breach of personal information, privacy policy and law Freedom of Information and Protection of Privacy Act (FOIP), the Local Authority Freedom of Information and Protection of Privacy Act (FIPPA), Health Information Protection Act (HIPA)
+• Unauthorized release of confidential information including identifiable personal data of a research participant; a patient’s health information or other breach of personal information, privacy policy and law Freedom of Information and Protection of Privacy Act (FOIP), the Local Authority Freedom of Information and Protection of Privacy Act (FIPPA), Health Information Protection Act (HIPA), particularly where the student does not take appropriate steps to prevent, report and contain the breach

 • Inappropriately accessing or using a co-worker, learner, research participant or patient’s personal information